DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 - Click on the synchweb machine and go to its settings dialog box

-- Click on storage menu and then on the "+" icon beside the controller IDE list
+- Click on storage menu and then on the "+" icon beside the `Controller IDE` list

-- Select the `VBoxGuestAdditions.iso` file to add it as a storage device, save changes and restart the virtual machine
+- Select the `VBoxGuestAdditions.iso` file to add it as a storage device, save changes and restart the virtual machine with `vagrant up`

 - SSH into the synchweb machine again with `su` or `sudo i`